fir4tozden/goodbyedpi/README.md

 ## Setup

 First of all, put this script in a place where you will not change its location in the future.
 Because the script will be run on every startup.
-If you change the file location, you can run `setup.vbs` again.
+If you change the file location, you can run `setup.bat` again.

-Then run `setup.vbs`.
+Then run `setup.bat`.
 That's it!
 This script will add GoodbyeDPI as a startup application so you don't have to run it every time.
 It will also run invisibly in the background.